artatechsoft/InkbookSDK/README.md

 	InkBookSDK.refreshScreen(_context_)

-inkBOOK Prime is using advanced E Ink driver that can reduce ghosting effect significantly and improve screen performance (Rapid Refresh), but it is less efficient with non-vector (generally not text) content.
+inkBOOK devices are using advanced E Ink driver that can reduce ghosting effect significantly and improve screen performance (Rapid Refresh), but it is less efficient with non-vector (generally not text) content.
 That’s why two separate screen refresh modes were implemented:
 Rapid Refresh Mode - recommended for text viewing,

     InkBookSDK.setRAPIDMode(_context_)